General Glover Farmhouse: Threat of demolition

 In 2020 the property was deemed "blighted" and the Athanas family was given a deadline to address the safety concerns of the abandoned property.

 In 2022 a 140-unit condominium was proposed by Leggatt McCall Properties to be built on the land spanning Swampscott and Marblehead.
 The proposed site plans did not reflect saving the original historic 1700s farmhouse of revolutionary war veteran General Glover, or any of the other historic buildings on site.
 The developer's representatives indicated that there were no buildings on the site that could be saved.
 This influenced the planning boards of the three communities to base their approvals on the incorrect assessment of the buildings condition, history, and the ability to restore them.

 In April 2023, the Swampscott Historical Commission issued a demolition delay after determining the house was historically significant and could be saved after performing their own independent structural investigation.

 In 2025, a new developer, National Development bid to purchase the property, after the first developer walked away from the project.
-This prompted the owner to file for a demolition permit in July 2025 targeting just the Glover Farmhouse.
+This prompted the owner, the Athanas Family, to file for a demolition permit in July 2025 targeting just the Glover Farmhouse.
 This occurred despite the Town of Swampscott's initiative of obtaining preservation grants and bringing awareness of the historic importance of the house, while attempting to work with the owner to collaborate and incorporate the house into any future development.
+The Swamspcott Historical Commission issued a second demolition 9 month delay that expires on July 20, 2026.
 National Development indicated they would consider options to keep the house on site, but only if the desired number of units for their proposed residential development could be met.